The Best Thomas Ligotti Story You’ve Probably Never Read

 If you find anything enticing in this paean to a Ligottian literary rarity, be advised that you can read the story online, along with that entire issue of Crypt of Cthulhu, thanks to the Internet Archive.

-In parting, here’s a taste of “Ghost Stories for the Dead” to further whet your appetite.
-This comes from its parting words, which may haunt you, not like a specter that threatens from the outside, but like one that lives inside your own self:
+In parting, here’s a taste of its actual text to further whet your appetite.
+This comes from its closing words, which may haunt you, not like a specter that threatens from the outside, but like one that lives inside your own self:

 For in the new dream such beings—wrenched from eternity and returned to earth—are capable of anything from indiscretion to atrocity.
 Those who have suffered most know how to inflict it best—it’s a law of the universe.
 The suicides, the murdered . . . the unfulfilled, the broken hearted: veterans of extraordinary suffering and mercenaries of its perpetuation.